Anti-austerity movement in Spain: 24 July

 During the day's rally, protesters sprayed red hand graffiti on buildings and posted bills saying "GUILTY" on bank offices and ministries, referencing the widely held belief that the crisis was caused by banks, the Government, and cuts in social services.
 Due to the large crowds, the demonstration split into two columns to avoid congestion.
 The demonstration ended with a protest camp in front of the Congress of Deputies.

 25 July

 The "I Foro Social del 15M" was held in order to coordinate the mobilizations of the following winter.
 During the economics assembly, 2001 Nobel Prize winner Joseph Stiglitz appeared to show his support to the movement.
 The camp in front of the Congress continued.

 26 July

-Fifty indignados left Puerta del Sol walking in an International March to Brussels planning to arrive on 8 October, a week before the demonstrations of 15 October, in order to give the people's proposals to the European Parliapoment.
+Fifty indignados left Puerta del Sol walking in an International March to Brussels planning to arrive on 8 October, a week before the demonstrations of 15 October, in order to give the people's proposals to the European Parliament.